copperdogma/TwoSkulls/README.md

           and can play audio file in sync.
 20240928: Animation (eyes only) synced to skit playback, ultrasonic sensor triggers random skit playback
 20241005: Jaw animation works pretty well now.

+## Ultrasonic Sensor Calibration

+The project now includes an automatic calibration for the ultrasonic sensor at startup.
+This calibration sets a baseline distance, and object detection is based on deviations from this baseline.
+The system uses a tolerance of ±10cm from the baseline to determine if an object is detected.

+Key points:
+- Calibration occurs once at startup
+- Baseline distance is an average of 20 readings
+- Object detection threshold: baseline ± 10cm
+- No periodic recalibration required